 You will receive a background in environmental sciences, while focusing on core areas in environmental management, to develop an understanding of the physical, chemical, mathematical, biological and social dimensions of environmental problems and issues.

-This area of study covers detailed study of sandy shore and rocky headlands biology, estuarine environments such as seagrass and mangroves, marine animals and coastal processes.
-By combining environmental management and in-shore marine biology, this is a highly employment-focused area of study with extensive fieldwork components.
+You will receive detailed knowledge and practical experience of sandy shore and rocky headlands biology, estuarine environments such as seagrass and mangroves, marine animals and coastal processes.
+By combining environmental management and in-shore marine biology, this is an employment-focused study program with extensive fieldwork components.

 Urban and Environmental Planning